Cimorexave/Cimorexave/README.md

 ### Hi there 👋 My Name is Sina Sadeqi

-Starting Computer Engineering M.Sc. this fall; I'm a Full-Stack Software Developer specialized in Front-End Development. <br>
+Starting Computer Engineering M.Sc. this September; I'm a Full-Stack Software Developer specialized in Front-End Development. <br>
 Working on Back-End Development and learning Machine Learning right now... <br>
 Feel free to contact me.
 Have a good day! 🌱